 The Finchingfield vestry agreed to erect a new parish workhouse in 1763 but may instead have resorted to using an existing building.
 These premises, located next to the village pond, are now known as Bridge House.
 A late eighteenth century inventory of the workhouse mentions rooms including a governor's room, dining room, dwelling room, ward, buttery, brewhouse, coalhouse, governor's chamber, first chamber, hall chamber, first garret, and second garret.
 Eliza Vaughn, in her 1926 book The Stream of Time gives an account of the final years of the workhouse.
 Inmates were employed in cultivating hops in a field known as the Hop Ground.
 The much-feared master of the workhouse wore a smock with grey breeches and stockings.
 When, as often happened, inmates ran away from the workhouse, he would take a whip and search for them.

 Wethersfield's parish workhouse was in operation by at least 1727.
 In 1729, it had eleven inmates in residence.
 Robert Carter was appointed master at a salary of 7s.6d. per week to maintain seven paupers in "meat, drink, washing and lodging".
 An inventory of 1792 records eating utensils for up to 20 inmates.
 The contents of three storey building also included a spinning wheel in the Great Bed Room, and another in the Wool Room.
-A house on The Green in Wethersfield, now known as Ivanhoe House, is thought to have been used as the workhouse.
+A house on The Green is thought to have been served as the workhouse.

 Braintree Poor Law Union was formed on 16th December 1835.
 Its operation was overseen by an elected Board of Guardians, 22 in number, representing its 14 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one):